 A few years ago, you had no choice, but there are now some serious options if you want wireless speakers.

-Some people will wonder if you can get the same audio quality as with using a good old cable.
-Others will care less and can't wait to remove all those annoying speaker cables.
+Some people wonder if you can get the same audio quality as with using a good old cable.
+Others could care less and can’t wait to remove all those annoying speaker cables.

 Which are you?

 Many soundbars come with wireless subwoofers and surrounds.
 All-in-one systems are more likely to rely on cables – but not all.

 How Good Is the Sound Quality of Home Theater Systems?

 If sound quality is important to you, then a rule-of-thumb is you get what you pay for.